nolliechyTW/WIL/WebDevelopment/TypeScript/2. TypeScript’s Type System/README.md

 	        - This comparison is `false` because "hello" is a primitive string, while `new String("hello")` creates a string object.
 Since they are of different types (primitive vs. object), the strict equality operator (===) returns false.
 	    2.	`new String("hello") === new String("hello")`:
 	        - This is `false` because each new String("hello") creates a new string object with a unique reference in memory.
 Even though they contain the same value, they are different objects with different references, so the strict equality operator (===) considers them unequal.
-- TypeScript models this distinction by having distinct types for the primitives and their object wrappers:
+- TypeScript models this distinction by having distinct types for the *primitives* and their *object wrappers*:
     - string and String
     - number and Number
     - boolean and Boolean